 by Tony Vidler

-It is hard work perhaps but creating a strategic alliance is one of the smartest business building moves a practice can make.
+It is hard work perhaps but creating strategic alliances is one of the smartest business building moves a practice can make.
 Perhaps it is because it is not an easy or quick thing to do that so many professional services businesses never do it, but those that do reap the rewards for years.

 A strategic alliance can take many forms from a simple heads of agreement where 2 firms agree to co-operate with each other through to the more complex arrangements where mutual shareholdings are arranged and business partners take a commercial stake in each others businesses.